 I had an enormous craving for Picanha Steak, which is a cut of meat from the beef rump cap muscle.
 It’s a cheap cut of meat, but the results are so worth it and offer a great value for the buck.
-I first had this cut of meat at a restaurant called Texas de Brazil.
+I first had this meat cut at a Texas de Brazil restaurant.

 What is Picanha?